Stay right here for our final news roundup and information overload.

 He had a whole battery of top-notch lawyers in the country and so on.

-And and then at some point, a few months before he died, he asked me to come to his home in New York to take over all of his litigation.
+And then at some point, a few months before he died, he asked me to come to his home in New York to take over all of his litigation.

-I didn't feel I was in a position to do that, but then we kept in regular sort of daily touch asking me for advice on different things.
+But then we kept in regular sort of daily touch asking me for advice on different things.

 Okay.